srinath013/ansible-config-mgt/README.md

 # ansible-config-mgt
-This File is used for project Ansible configuration management
+This File is Used for the Ansible configuration management